w3c/spork/README.md

 ### Configuration

-The cherry picker needs a configuration file with the following:
+Spork and the cherry picker needs a configuration file with the following:

 * `outDir`.
 Required when not in `publish` mode.
 The path to the directory to which to save the generated spec.